 Awareness of the symptoms and the need for screening is key in reducing the risk of mortality.

 In rare instances, breast cancer can also affect males.
 This article will focus on breast cancer in females.

-The first symptoms of breast cancer usually appear as an area of thickened tissue in the breast or a lump in the breast or an armpit.
+The first symptom of breast cancer is usually an area of thickened tissue in the breast or a lump in the breast or an armpit.

-- pain in the armpits or breast that does not change with the monthly cycle
+- armpit or breast pain does not change with the monthly cycle

-- a rash around or on one of the nipples
+- a rash around or on one nipple

-- discharge from a nipple, possibly containing blood
+- discharge from a nipple, which may contain blood

 - a sunken or inverted nipple